Metro Boomin: 2024–present: We Don't Trust You, We Still Don't Trust You, and A Futuristic Summa

 On March 22, 2024, Metro released We Don't Trust You, a collaborative studio album with Future.
 The album contained guest appearances from The Weeknd, Travis Scott, Playboi Carti, Kendrick Lamar, and Rick Ross.
 The album debuted atop the US Billboard 200 with the biggest opening week of 2024 at the time of its release.
 A single from the album, "Like That" with Kendrick Lamar, was quickly met with commercial success, debuting atop the Billboard Hot 100, Global 200, and Hot R&B/Hip-Hop Songs charts simultaneously.
 It was both Future and Lamar's third number-one single on the former chart, and Metro's first as a credited artist.

 On April 12, 2024, Metro and Future released a sequel with We Still Don't Trust You.
-The album contained guest appearances from the Weeknd, Chris Brown, Brownstone, Ty Dolla Sign, J. Cole, Lil Baby, and ASAP Rocky.
+The album contained guest appearances from the Weeknd, Chris Brown, Brownstone, Ty Dolla Sign, Kanye West, J. Cole, Lil Baby, and ASAP Rocky.
 The album debuted atop the US Billboard 200, like its predecessor.

 In response to being dissed by Drake in "Push Ups" and "Family Matters" during the Drake–Kendrick Lamar feud, he released "BBL Drizzy", an instrumental diss track.
 "BBL Drizzy" quickly went viral, generating more than 3.3 million streams on SoundCloud within a week.

+Ahead of Bad Blood, a WWE event being hosted in Atlanta, it was announced on September 27, 2024, that Metro and Future's song from We Don't Trust You, titled GTA, would be used as the official song for the event.
+Metro would also appear in multiple promotional videos for the event alongside Cody Rhodes.

-In 2025, Metro announced his mixtape A Futuristic Summa, set to release on July 22, 2025.
+In 2025, Metro announced his mixtape A Futuristic Summa, which released on July 22, 2025.
 A Futuristic Summa was released on August 1, 2025.

 Musical style

 Specializing in the trap sub-genre of hip-hop, Metro Boomin utilizes a distinctive mix of heavy, booming bass, rattling synthetic percussion and dark, gothic melodies.
-He usually produces songs for hip-hop, although he produced four tracks for Canadian singer-songwriter the Weeknd's fourth studio album, After Hours (2020); in addition, he has remixed pop songs such as "Hold Me Now" (produced as a Gap marketing collaboration).
+He usually produces songs for hip-hop, although he produced four tracks for Canadian singer-songwriter the Weeknd's fourth studio album, After Hours (2020), which is primarily an 80s-inspired R&B album; in addition, he has remixed pop songs such as "Hold Me Now" (produced as a Gap marketing collaboration).